kubevela/kubevela/docs/en/introduction.md

 The typical example is Hashicorp's Waypoint.
 Waypoint is a developer facing tool which introduces a consistent workflow (i.e., build, deploy, release) to ship applications on top of different platforms.

-KubeVela can be integrated into Waypoint as a supported platform.
+KubeVela can be integrated into such tools as an application platform.
 In this case, developers could use the Waypoint workflow to manage applications with leverage of abstractions (e.g. application, rollout, ingress, autoscaling etc) you built via KubeVela.

 ### KubeVela vs. Helm

 Helm is a package manager for Kubernetes that provides package, install, and upgrade a set of YAML files for Kubernetes as a unit.
-KubeVela leverages Helm heavily to package the capability dependencies and Helm is also one of the core templating engines behind *Application* abstraction.
+KubeVela can patch, deploy and rollout Helm packaged application components, and it also leverages Helm to manage the capability dependencies in system level.

-Though KubeVela itself is not a package manager, it's a core engine for platform builders to create upper layer platforms in easy and repeatable approach.
+Though KubeVela itself is not a package manager, it's a core engine for platform builders to create developer-centric deployment system with easy and repeatable approach.

 ### KubeVela vs. Kubernetes

-KubeVela is a Kubernetes plugin for building higher level abstractions.
+KubeVela is a Kubernetes add-on for building developer-centric deployment system.
 It leverages [Open Application Model](https://github.com/oam-dev/spec) and the native Kubernetes extensibility to resolve a hard problem - making shipping applications enjoyable on Kubernetes.

 ## Getting Started